Ulm-IQO/qudi/documentation/task_usage.md

 # How to use and create tasks {#task-usage}

+## General Task Concept

 In order to create a task you can choose between 2 different categories.

-InterruptableTask, PrePostTask
+**InterruptableTask** or **PrePostTask**

-You have to inherit one of those classes for your tasks and re-implement the class specific methods for your needs.
+You have to inherit one of those classes (both are situated in `/logic/generic_tasks.py`) for your tasks and re-implement the class specific methods for your needs.
 The tasks basically contain a reference to the object you are aiming to manipulate.

+**InterruptableTask** are those, which are used to perform the actual task.
+According to the name of this class, you should design the task such, that it can be interrupted and stopped at any time.

+To manage the behaviour of that, a finite state machine construction is used, which defines all possible states of the InterruptableTask object **and** all valid state transitions (that is the essence of a state machine!).
+The Graph below shows an ASM (algorithmic state machine) chart of our underlying state machine:

+[Graph InterruptableTask here]

+**PrePostTask** are those which are done before or follow after the actual InterruptableTask.
+The state machine description of those tasks are quite simple, as it can be seen in the Graph below.

+[Graph PrePostTask here]

+In general, the PrePostTasks are quite small steps (like e.g. tilting the mirror, switching on or off of a device for the actual measurement).

+## Task Implementation Concept

 So now you have two possibilities to perform a manipulation.

 1. Either the task itself just calls a method in the specific object and . then the object itself is responsible how the task will run,..